Skip to content

 sql_params = [

-# Corresponding to the first placeholder ??
+# Corresponds to the first parameter placeholder ??

 'demo',